 2) Replace the lies we have all learned from the broken marriages around us with a redeemed vision of marriage.
 How do you do this when no one has a perfect marriage?
 Reading the Bible, listening to sound biblical teaching, and spending time with emotionally healthy couples will go a long way.

 My vision of marriage was crafted most by The Marriage Series by Tim Keller.
 While the series is incredibly helpful for married couples, I think it might actually have more value for singles (and dating couples) who are learning about the vision and purpose of marriage.
 Tim and Kathy Keller are also releasing a book on marriage this Fall, which I expect will be very similar to the sermon series.
 I disagree with them on some minor points (mostly about gender roles), but I don't have to agree with everything Tim and Kathy say to admit that they have a good grasp on why God created marriage.
-(If you can't afford the series, I will loan you mine.
-Really.
-It's that good.
-Just contact me.)

 In short, you can't get married for the right reasons unless you know what the right reasons are.